vineeth-raj/OSIC-Pulmonary-Fibrosis-Progression/README.md

    - Trained with Adam Optimizer and LR of 0.1
    - Next we used ElasticNet for the tabular data with alpha=0.3 and l1_ratio=0.8
    - We trained this for 10 folds
+   - Next we used LassoRegressor for the tabular data with random_state=42 not much changes we did.
+   - We trained this for 10 folds.
    - No batch accumulation or mixed precision
    - We used only kaggle kernels- one for training effnet and another for inference of effnet and online training and inference of remaining models.